sass/sass-site/source/documentation/breaking-changes/bogus-combinators.md

 ---
-title: "Breaking Change: Invalid Combinators"
+title: 'Breaking Change: Invalid Combinators'
 introduction: >
   Sass has historically been very permissive about the use of leading, trailing, and repeated combinators in selectors.
 These combinators are being deprecated